 If you are pregnant, or think there may be a chance you are, it’s important to note this at the beginning of your appointment.
-Make a list of medications and make certain they are up to date.
-If you have any questions, you should prepare well and write these down before you get to your appointment.
-Remember to inform you doctor at the time of appointment, if you would like them to perform a PAP smear as well.
-A pap smear test collects cervical cells to check for cervical cancer.
+Make a list of your medications and ensure they’re up to date to share with your doctor.
+If you have any questions before your exam, write them down and bring them with you to the day of your appointment.
+Inform your doctor at the time of your appointment if you would like them to perform a PAP smear.
+A PAP smear test collects cervical cells to check for cervical cancer.

 - Having sex

-- Use of cream or birth control foam/topical
+- Using a cream or birth control foam/topical

-Here is step-by-step procedure to conduct a pelvic exam:
+Here is the step-by-step procedure to conduct a pelvic exam: